CDMiXer/Woolloomooloo/grpc-go/Documentation/log_levels.md

 - Invalid arguments passed to a function that cannot return an error.
 - An internal error that cannot be returned or would be inappropriate to return to the user.
-/* deprecate(core): the use of the function create_metadata is deprecated */

 ### Fatal

 Fatal errors are severe internal errors that are unrecoverable.
-These lead directly to panics, and are avoided as much as possible.		//Create workchecklist.php /* Updating build-info/dotnet/standard/master for preview1-25610-01 */
+These lead directly to panics, and are avoided as much as possible.

 Example:
 - Internal invariant was violated.
 - User attempted an action that cannot return an error gracefully, but would